-A student may obtain a copy of his/her transcript from the Office of the Registrar at no charge.
+Cameron University views the diploma as a “ceremonial” document, suitable for display purposes.
+The document officially verifying completion of degree requirements is the transcript issued by the Registrar’s Office.
+A student may obtain a copy of his/her official transcript from the Office of the Registrar at no charge.
 Student must present photo identification to obtain transcripts.

 The minimum enrollment required to offer a course is as follows: 20 enrollees for a lower division course and 10 enrollees for an upper division course.

-Petitions to substitute or waive courses that are designated as necessary to fulfill general education requirements must be approved by the Provost or designee.
+Petitions to substitute or waive courses that are designated as necessary to fulfill general education requirements must be approved by the Vice President for Academic Affairs or designee.
 The dean of the school offering the major or minor is ultimately responsible for approving course substitutions and waivers for major or minor program requirements.
 This responsibility may be assigned to department chairs or faculty members under the supervision of the dean.
-Approved substitutions or waivers of major or minor requirements must be documented (by signature and date) on the degree requirements check sheet which is forwarded to the Office of the Registrar during the degree check and graduation application process.
-Permission for any other exception to stated requirements must be initiated through the dean responsible for the student's major program and approved by the Provost.
+Approved substitutions or waivers of major or minor requirements must be documented (by signature and date) on the Undergraduate Course Substitution/Waiver Request form.
+Permission for any other exception to stated requirements must be initiated through the dean responsible for the student's major program and approved by the Vice President for Academic Affairs.

 Extrainstitutional learning is defined as learning that is attained outside the sponsorship of accredited postsecondary institutions.
 Cameron awards advanced standing credit for Extrainstitutional learning under policies and procedures designed to assure that reliable and valid measures of learning outcomes are or have been applied.
 A maximum of 64 semester hours of credit earned by advanced standing may be applied toward the requirements for a baccalaureate degree, and a maximum of 45 semester hours of credit earned by advanced standing may be applied toward the requirements for an associate degree.
 Advanced Standing Credit may only be awarded in those academic disciplines taught at Cameron University, and must be validated by successful completion of 12 or more semester hours of academic work at Cameron before being placed on the student's transcript.
 Active duty military personnel are exempt from the 12 hour validation requirements, and may have advanced credits placed on the transcript upon completion of one enrollment.
 The neutral grade of satisfactory (S) will be utilized to award Advanced Standing Credit.
 Credit recorded at an institution in the Oklahoma State System of Higher Education, is transferable on the same basis as if the credit had been earned through regular study at the awarding institution.
 Information about the policy, procedures, costs and various methods for receiving Advanced Standing Credit may be obtained from the University Testing Center.